Julie O’Hara, Licensed San Diego Marriage and Family Therapist.

 Licensed Marriage and Family Therapist | LMFT #111691 | $150 per 50-minute session | Day, Evening and Weekend appointments available

-I am a marriage and family therapist associate specializing in individual, couple, and family therapy.
+I am a Licensed Marriage and Family Therapist specializing in individual, couple, and family therapy.
 Using a strength based approach, I utilize clients’ existing tools and resources to identify solutions and guide clients toward desired change.
 I acknowledge the unique challenges and strengths of individuals and tailor treatment based on each client’s specific needs.
 I am passionate about creating opportunities for couples to enhance the quality of their relationship by gaining a deeper understanding of themselves and their partners.

 More About Julie, Licensed San Diego Marriage and Family Therapist: